BartlettJE/statsresdesign/docs/09-BayesHypo.md

 To follow along to this chapter and try the code yourself, please download the data files we will be using in [this zip file](data/09_data.zip).

+Credit for sourcing three of the data sets goes to the <a href="https://sites.google.com/view/openstatslab/home?authuser=0" target="_blank">Open Stats Lab</a>Open Stats Lab and its creator Dr. Kevin McIntyre.
+The project provides a great resource for teaching exercises using open data.

 ## The Logic Behind Bayesian Inference {#bayes-logic}

 To demonstrate the logic behind Bayesian inference, we will play around with <a href="https://shiny.psy.lmu.de/felix/BayesLessons/BayesianLesson1.Rmd" target="_blank">this shiny app by Wagenmakers (2015)</a>.
 The text walks you through the app and provides exercises to explore on your own, but we will use it to explore defining a prior distribution and seeing how the posterior updates with data.